‘Unjustifiable hysteria’: Republican recalcitrance about the virus persists even as GOP faces growing turmoil

 Despite the three positive tests in his ranks, Senate Majority Leader Mitch McConnell (R-Ky.) said Monday the Senate was “going ahead with the full, thorough and timely confirmation process” to install Judge Amy Coney Barrett on the Supreme Court before Election Day — an effort that only days ago was seen by Republicans as a crowning achievement in an otherwise difficult year.
 The Senate Judiciary Committee plans to begin hearings Oct.
 12.

-Johnson, speaking Monday in the interview with host Ross Kaminsky of Denver-based radio station 630 KHOW, said he is prepared to wear a “moon suit” if necessary to cast a vote to confirm Barrett.
+Johnson, speaking Monday in the radio interview with host Ross Kaminsky of Denver-based KHOW, said he is prepared to wear a “moon suit” if necessary to cast a vote to confirm Barrett.

-“I’ve already told leadership, I’ll go in a moon suit,” Johnson said.
+“I’ve already told leadership, I’ll go in in a moon suit,” Johnson said.
 “We think this is pretty important.
 I think people can be fairly confident that Mitch McConnell is dedicated to holding this vote.”

-In the interview, Johnson also said he is feeling “perfectly fine,” but is “in total isolation” since testing positive for the coronavirus.
+In the interview, Johnson also said he is feeling “perfectly fine” but is “in total isolation” since testing positive.

 The Republican from Wisconsin repeatedly said he is “not downplaying covid,” while at the same time arguing that “the press has done such a good job in ingraining in almost everybody’s brain that if you get covid, it’s a death sentence.
 It’s not.”